rodrigozerbini/Java/genomicRangeQuery/README.md

     P[2] = 0    Q[2] = 6
 the function should return the values [2, 4, 1], as explained above.

-Write an efficient algorithm for the following assumptions:
+Write an algorithm for the following assumptions:

 N is an integer within the range [1..100,000];
 M is an integer within the range [1..50,000];